Role profiles

 Additional consent (Simple and Full)

 Additional consents allow you to configure compulsory consents for a specific role.
-For example, volunteers may have to consent to having their photo taken.
-You can add as many consents as you'd like and the user will have to tick all of them before they can apply.Please note that this is role specific consent and is only used during the application process, unlike organisational consent, which applies to all users and can be updated through their profile.
+For example, volunteers may have to consent to having their photo taken if events volunteers.
+You can add as many consents as you'd like and the user will have to tick all of them before they can apply.
+Please note that this is role specific consent and is only applied during the application process.
+This is different to organisational consents, which apply to all existing users as well as applicants and can be updated by existing users through their user profile.

 Meeting name (Full only)

-Parental consent required (Simple and Full)
+Parental consent (Simple and Full)

 Requested documents (Full only)